Ficool

 More!

-The nails give way, the partition behind begins groaning like a butchered swine dragged to the slaughter.
+The nails finally give way and the partition behind begins groaning like a butchered swine dragged to the slaughter.

 With a final heave, all my weight drives down, splitting the wood.
-The bulkhead erupts too, planks combust to shrapnel.
-Timber croaks with heavy strain.
-I haul the dog up, turn and leap.
-Samuel groaning under our landing.
+The bulkhead erupts too, planks explode to flying shrapnel.

 The tongue snaps, the cart pitches backward violently, throwing us off balance.
 Driven by terror and the sudden shift in momentum, the yonks lurch forth, muscles taut, a guttural 'noor' bellowing from their throats, dry as they surge forward.

-The cradle's embers kindle to flame, its frame withers, decomposing in the stomach of the ever-hungry blaze.
-Howls ascend, indescribable, from beyond a fiery grave.
+The cradle's embers kindle to flame, its frame withers, decomposing in the mouth of the ever-hungry blaze.

-Finally, I breathe; the world holds in momentary respite.
+Finally, I breathe out; the world holds in momentary respite.